jts3k/MediaLab/Media Lab Policies.md

 • To use the Media Lab outside of class time you must [make a reservation using online reservation system](https://resources.ideate.cmu.edu/reservations/day.php?area=5).

-• When you are finished working *restore the room to a usable state*.
+• When you are finished working you must *restore the room to a usable state*.
 Any props, equipment, or cables that were used must be removed.

 • If you are the last person leaving the Media Lab you must perform the following shut-down procedure, to protect our equipment: